Hutchens device: History

 In April 2002, Safety Solutions Inc. purchased the license to the device from Mattec.
 During the 2002 NASCAR season, doubts were raised about the effectiveness of the Hutchens device.
 In April of that year, Earnhardt Jr. crashed in a race at California Speedway while wearing the device, suffering a concussion and blurred vision.
+In June of that year, driver John Baker was killed in an accident in a NASCAR Southwest Series event, while wearing a Hutchens device and an open-face helmet.
 In September of that year, Sterling Marlin suffered chest injuries in a crash at Richmond, then a fractured vertebra at Kansas, both while wearing the Hutchens device.
-The injuries led to Marlin missing the final seven races of the year.
+The injuries led to Marlin missing the final seven Cup Series races of the year, and required him to wear a neck brace while recovering.
 In October of that year, NASCAR safety consultant John Melvin stated that the HANS was a safer restraint than the Hutchens device, the former better preventing forward head movement during a crash.

-By June 2004, the majority of NASCAR Cup Series drivers were wearing HANS devices instead of Hutchens devices.
+By June 2004, the majority of NASCAR NEXTEL Cup Series drivers were wearing HANS devices instead of Hutchens devices.
 In January 2005 prior to the 2005 season, NASCAR banned use of the Hutchens device and mandated use of the HANS.
 The Hutchens device was said to have failed two of the three tests performed by NASCAR and the SFI Foundation, under new standards for head-and-neck restraints implemented for the 2005 season.
 By this time, only Tony Stewart, Ryan Newman, and Rusty Wallace were known to use the Hutchens device.
 Ashline would go on to develop the R3 and Hutchens II head-and-neck devices, and in 2007 created the Hutchens Hybrid device which was approved by NASCAR.
 In May 2011, Safety Solutions was purchased by Simpson Performance Products.
 Simpson would also purchase HANS Performance Products in 2012.